tskit-dev/tutorials/what_is.md

 ```

 :::{margin} Key point
-Tree sequences are efficient because they don't store each tree separately
+Tree sequences are efficient because they don't store each tree separately.
 :::

 A branch can be shared by many adjacent trees, but is stored as a single edge in the tree